 In some cases, you may be eligible for even larger punitive damage awards.
 Courts award punitive damages to punish behavior that they want to discourage, such as drunk driving.
 Punitive damages can mean your case settles for far more than you expect.
 It’s not uncommon for wrongful death settlements to be in the millions of dollars.

 If your loved one died and you feel like someone else might have been at fault, there’s a good chance you have a claim.
 There are many types of wrongful death claims, and some of them, like products liability cases, require investigation to determine whether your claim is valid.
-Never second guess yourself.
-Schedule a consultation with a good personal injury lawyer and let them use their professional experience to evaluate whether you have a claim.

 When you’re dealing with an enormous loss, lawyers and the legal system may be the last thing you want to think about.
 But it’s best to see a lawyer as soon as possible.
 Wrongful death cases are complicated, and the longer you wait to get started, the longer you will have to wait for a financial recovery.